Skip to main content

 Rotation and Consumption

-• Drink older purchases first
+• Drink older purchases first (FIFO).

-• Set reminders for wines approaching peak
+• Set periodic reminders for bottles entering their window.

 Special Considerations